TomDra/Youtube-Code-Searcher/README.md

 This code is very messy with limited documentation.

 It worked for nearly all of KSI's code video's except his newest (https://www.youtube.com/watch?v=NBXcEO6t2Ok) where he changed the way he displayed the codes and I do not have the time to update the code.

+This code was made in April 2022 so have no clue if it still functions, had to create a new repository as sensitive info was in the commit history of the last one